 The commander of U.S. naval forces in the Pacific, Admiral Harry Harris, has ordered the nuclear-powered Nimitz-class aircraft carrier USS Carl Vinson and support ships, including two Arleigh Burke-class guided-missile destroyers and one Ticonderoga-class guided-missile cruiser, to the waters off the Korean Peninsula in a response to North Korea’s latest intermediate-range ballistic missile test, U.S. Pacific Command announced on April 8.

-The USS Carl Vinson deployed to the Pacific in January to replace the Nimitz-class carrier USS Ronald Reagan as the U.S. Navy’s only forward-deployed carrier in the Asia-Pacific region.
+The USS Carl Vinson deployed to the Pacific in January.
 For the duration of its deployment, the aircraft carrier is homeported at Yokosuka Naval Base in Japan’s Kanagawa Prefecture.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

 “Carl Vinson has deployed to the region several times, starting with a deployment to the Western Pacific in 1983, a year after commissioning,” the statement reads.
 “Most recently in 2015, Carl Vinson conducted port visits and exercises with regional navies in the South China Sea.”
 While forward deployed in 2017, the USS Carl Vinson has also been conducting routine patrols in the South China Sea.